Wednesday, October 2, 2024

 With a franchise more-appreciative of his singular talents, Gould went on to kick in two more Super Bowls.
 What's more, he did it without a posse.
 He did it without complaining how disrespected he was by his salary.
 He did it without telling every camera in the locker room how good he was.

-As a former NBA point guard once observed, if you're as good as you say you are, you don't need to be reminding people of it every day.
+As a former NBA point guard once observed, if you're as good as you say you are, you don't need to remind people of it every day.

 Gould merely focused on his job and devoted himself to the performance of that job to a very high order.
 And despite the low-key demeanor, people noticed.
 At a time when the Bears were trying to mask their on-field mediocrity, team execs made it a point to talk about quality individuals filling quality rosters.

-When the cameras were turned off, the Bears then unceremoniously dumped two of the best examples (running back Matt Forte was the other) they could ever hope to find.
+But when the cameras were turned off, the Bears unceremoniously dumped two of the best examples (running back Matt Forte was the other) they could ever hope to find.
 Which made me doubly happy for that 49ers-Bears game in 2017.

 You might consider me a Bears fan after reading this post.
 Truth is, I realized the absolute state of their fecklessness before puberty even hit and abandoned them for the Dallas Cowboys.
 Which makes my regard for Robbie Gould still-more remarkable.